alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

             cls.altDriver = AltDriver()

 ```
 **Note:** Sometimes, the execution of reverse port forwarding method is too slow so the tests fail because the port is not actually forwarded when trying to establish the connection.
-In order to fix this problem, a `sleep()` methods should be called after calling the ReversePortForwardingAndroid() method.
+In order to fix this problem, a `sleep()` method should be called after calling the ReversePortForwardingAndroid() method.
 ### RemoveReversePortForwardingAndroid

 This method calls `adb reverse --remove [-s {deviceId}] tcp:{devicePort}` or `adb reverse --remove-all` if no port is provided.